naavis/haloray/README.md

 # HaloRay

 HaloRay simulates the reflection and refraction of sun light inside hexagonal ice crystals present in high altitude clouds in the atmosphere.
-These ice crystal produce various optical phenomena in the sky, including bright spots, circles and arcs.
+These ice crystals produce various optical phenomena in the sky, including bright spots, circles and arcs.

 HaloRay employs GPGPU to massively accelerate simulations.
 Brunt of the work happens in OpenGL compute shaders.